Planning Modular Wastewater Treatment

 • Future Phases: Additional treatment modules added as flows and loads increase

 This phased approach reduces financial risk while ensuring that infrastructure keeps pace with real demand.
-Engineers can design the treatment process and site layout so future expansion is straightforward—adding parallel modules instead of rebuilding entire systems.
+Engineers can design the treatment process and site layout so that future expansion is straightforward—adding parallel modules rather than rebuilding entire systems.

 Permitting and Modular Wastewater Systems: Quality Still Drives the Design